 A young man veers into the lane right after me, lunging menacingly in my direction.
 I walk faster as I find his eyes tracking me.
 I tuck my camera into my bag, and wrap my bag in my arms to deter a snatch-and-run.

-I survey the next block, finding a congregation of young men loitering on both sides of the street just ahead.
-They register my approach, and I feel as if I am an insect about to be ensnared in a spider’s web.
+I survey the next block, finding a bunch of young men loitering on both sides of the street just ahead.
+They register my approach, and I feel as if I am an insect about to fly in a spider’s web.

 As I round the corner, I feel as if I am stepping back into daylight from a dark, cold night.
 I glance at my pursuer.
 He twists his mouth in ambivalence, then continues on his way.